EisenVault/alfresco-sitewise-permissions/README.md

 - Review the web script endpoints for API documentation
 - Examine the test data structure for understanding the data model
 - Use the diagnostic scripts for troubleshooting
+- Check Alfresco logs for audit integration and database initialization messages